isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 8. Do travellers need to undergo post-arrival ARTs if they will be going onboard a "Cruise to Nowhere"?

-Travellers are require to comply with the conditions of the vTL, including undergoing post-arrival ARTs on the scheduled dates.
+Travellers are require to comply with the conditions of the VTL (Air), including undergoing post-arrival ARTs on the scheduled dates.
 They should postpone thier plans such that they can comply with the testing regime.

 #### 9. What are the penalties if travellers miss their scheduled tests?